zyadcodes/WeatherPredicter/README.md

 # WeatherPredicter
- This simple website is going to predict the weather for a specific day in a given location based on historical weather
+Using a historical weather API, this simple web app would give you the average weather in a location given a specific date or date range.
+You can eventually analyze trends and weather changes over the years.

+Tech stack used:
+- React.JS
+- HTML/CSS
+- Node.JS
+- Weather API